Ronan1879/kraichnan_turbulence/README.md

-# kraichnan_turbulence
+# Machine learning 2D incompressible turbulence

-This repository contains the scripts used in simulating kraichnan turbulence as well as using machine learning to correct coarsed grained simulations
+This repository contains the scripts used in simulating 2D incompressible turbulence as well as using machine learning to correct coarsed grained simulations

 Here is a description of the functionality of each python script :